 Our normal classes are for those aged over 18 years and there is no upper age limit …. if you can walk you can dance, it’s as simple as that.
-If you have children who are interested in learning Salsa, then please do contact us – we have some special family classes.
+If you have children who are interested in learning, then please do contact us – as it is something we would love to provide.

-TLC encourages a warm and friendly social scene and we have a broad spectrum of people, so take a chance and enjoy the dance!
+TLC encourages a warm and friendly dance scene and we have a broad spectrum of people, so take a chance and enjoy the dance!

-All of our classes for Absolute Beginners cater for people with no previous dance experience – we assume you know nothing!
+All of our classes for Absolute Beginners cater for people with no previous dance experience – where we assume you know absolutely nothing!

-Our courses for Salsa, Argentine Tango & Ballroom are all designed to guide you towards having confidence on the dance floor, and we will literally take you step by step in that process.
+Our dance classes are all designed to guide you towards having confidence on the dance floor, and we will literally take you step by step in that process.